RangS-1/RangSpreter/README.md

 # RangSpreter

 This is RangSpreter.
 The payloads that contains keylogger, screenshot and even webcam.
+This payload can control other target with reverse shell.
+You need to change the IP Address to your computer IP and change port whatever you want (examples: 5555, 9999).

 - compatible with python3